 There is no absolute legal obligation on children to attend school nor on their parents to send them to school.
 However, the state is required to ensure that every child gets a certain minimum education.
 The legislation governing school attendance is the Education (Welfare) Act 2000.

-The National Educational Welfare Board (NEWB) is responsible for ensuring that each child aged between six and 16 attends a recognised school or receives a certain minimum education.The Board's emphasis is on helping schools, families and children, rather than imposing penalties for non-attendance at school.
-The board will co-ordinate state services to children who have school attendance problems.
-Educational Welfare Officers work for the board and help co-ordinate all policies concerning both attendance and broader educational welfare.
+is responsible for ensuring that each child aged between six and 16 attends a recognised school or receives a certain minimum education.The Agency's emphasis is on helping schools, families and children, rather than imposing penalties for non-attendance at school.
+It employs educational welfare officers at local level throughout the country to provide support and advice to parents and schools and to follow up on absences from school.

 Responsibilities of Schools